-If you answered no to any of the above questions, there’s a good chance that you’re trying to create your strategy too early.
-These strategies fail more often than they succeed, and worse still they can hurt your belief in strategic planning – which is a belief you’re going to need as you progress through your journey.
+If you answered no to any of the above questions, there's a good chance that you're trying to create your strategy too early.
+These strategies fail more often than they succeed, and worse still they can hurt your belief in strategic planning.
+A belief you're going to need as you progress through your journey.

 First of all - am I the only one who struggles to say the word 'specificity'?